rust-lang/cargo/src/doc/src/commands/cargo-fetch.md

 proceed without the network if possible.</p>
 <p>Beware that this may result in different dependency resolution than online
 mode.
-Cargo will restrict itself to crates that are downloaded locally, even if there might be a newer version as indicated in the local copy of the index.
+Cargo will restrict itself to crates that are downloaded locally, even if there might be a newer version as indicated in the local copy of the index.</p>
-See the <a href="cargo-fetch.html">cargo-fetch(1)</a> command to download dependencies before going offline.</p>
 <p>May also be specified with the <code>net.offline</code> <a href="../reference/config.html">config value</a>.</dd>

 </dl>